osiegmar/FastCSV/README.md

 Latest release
 --------------

-The most recent release is 1.0.2, released February 3, 2018.
+The most recent release is 1.0.3, released October 6, 2018.

 To add a dependency using Maven, use the following: